-First things to install are the EPEL Repo, Development tools and a bunch of pre-reqs for compiling HAProxy and Modsecurity:
+As before, the first things to install are the EPEL Repo, Development tools and a bunch of pre-reqs for compiling HAProxy and Modsecurity:

-yum -y install epel-release
+dnf -y install epel-release

-yum -y groupinstall "Development Tools"
+dnf groupinstall "Development Tools"

 cd /usr/src